 - If you’re staying for a longer period (say a week or over), you’ll probably get better deals.
 Sometimes it’s cheaper to keep the same house/hotel and do day trips than movign often.

 - Hotels, unless they have a deal, are more expensive, so find one that offers breakfast, free internet, free shuttle, etc. You will have more comfort, probably, with housekeeping and fluffy towels.
 And try to get one with a kitchen, even if it’s a very basic one.

-- For hostels, find one that’s family friendly.
+- For hostels, find one that’s family-friendly.
 Super important because some hostels are for partying people.

 - For holiday homes, try to find one that’s not far from whatever you want to do.
-There’s no point on saving $10 a day if you’ll spend that to get to the places you want to visit every day.
+There’s no point in saving $10 a day if you’ll spend that to get to the places you want to visit every day.